 I am fortunate to have a wife who sells bread and has a meat/bread slicer.
 If you didn’t make a roast you could buy some sliced roast beef from your grocer’s deli.

-To make a Philly Cheesesteak type sandwich you need some bread like a hoagie roll or Kaiser roll like I used.
+To make a Philly Cheesesteak type sandwich you need some bread like a hoagie roll,(traditional), or Kaiser rolls as I used.

 Use a griddle pan or large skillet with a bit of vegetable oil on medium-high heat and add a handful of sliced beef for each sandwich you make.